LukeShortCloud/simpler_things_rpg/simpler_things.md

 * A player tries to make an ambitious jump from one cliff to another.
 That player has a Bad Omen and the GM decides to make it harder for themto succeed.
 The GM upgrades the difficulty of the `Stunts` Skill check by adding `2d6`.

 Turn Order:
 * PC 1 has ten points in Awareness and rolls an eleven from a `1d12`.
-Their Turn Order would be 14 (11 + (10 / 3)) .
+Their Turn Order would be 16 (11 + (10 / 2)) .
 PC 2 has two points in Awareness and rolls a maximum of 12 from a `1d12`.
-Their Turn Order would be 12 (12 + (2 / 3)).
+Their Turn Order would be 18 (12 + (12 / 2)).
 PC 1 goes first.
-PC 2 goes after them.
+PC 1 can do an action after PC 2.

 ## Items